simon-winnemoeller/Efficient-Brand-Management/README.md

 ## Summary

-Development of an AI driven text creation for brand management systems and creating on brand content.
+Development of an AI driven text creation for brand management systems for creating on brand content.

 ## Background